 There is always something going on there.
-I encourage you to get some (probably overly priced but very great) drinks from the vendors that line the streets.
-The fishbowls are the best thing and you will have drinks for a while.
+I encourage you to get some (probably overpriced but great) drinks from the vendors that line the streets.
+The fishbowls are the best thing, and you will have drinks for a while.

 It’s a little crowded, but I usually never feel pushed or shoved too much while on Beale Street which is nice.
 I have a lot of anxiety in huge groups, but I never really felt that way on Beale Street.

-There are street performances usually happening all down Beale Street and the atmosphere is just so fun.
-Everyone is drinking, having a good time, eating at all the random Beale Street restaurants, watching street performances, listening to random music, etc.
+There are street performances usually happening all down Beale Street, and the atmosphere is just so fun.
+Everyone is drinking, having a good time, eating at all the Beale Street restaurants, watching street performances, listening to random music, etc.

 Parking is a huge issue if you want to do this, though.
-You gotta park your car in Memphis if you want to get around Beale Street.
+You have to park your car in Memphis if you're going to get around Beale Street.
 This can become problematic if you go on a really busy day like a game day or a concert day.
 It can be hard to plan your travel around that, though, especially if you are coming to the city during the weekend.
 Parking can be reasonable, but if it’s a special event day, expect to pay a little more for parking (I am talking $15-$20.)
-It sucks, but the lack of most cars really helps Beale Street stay fun and relatively safe.
+It sucks, but the lack of most cars helps Beale Street stay fun and relatively safe.

 Go To The National Civil Rights Museum